Mahasena of Anuradhapura: Constructions

-In addition to these, Mahasen also built the canal Pabbathantha ela, and also completed the canal Elahara ela, which was started by King Vasabha.
+In addition to these, Mahasena also built the canal Pabbathantha ela, and also completed the canal Elahara ela, which was started by King Vasabha.

 Relations with the countrymen

-During Mahasen's anti-Theravada campaign, his countrymen turned against him and this opposition even led to rebellions against him.
+During Mahasena's anti-Theravada campaign, his countrymen turned against him and this opposition even led to rebellions against him.
 Even the Commander of his army Meghavarnabaya turned against him.
 These led to the killing of several royal officials, including the monk Sanghamitta, the teacher of the king who led him to this campaign.

-However, after Mahasen reconstructed the Mahavihara and constructed and repaired several tanks in order to improve agriculture in the country, the people's opposition toward him was reduced.
-After the construction of the Minneriya reservoir, Mahasen was regarded as a god or deity, and was called Minneri Deviyo (God of Minneriya).
+However, after Mahasena reconstructed the Mahavihara and constructed and repaired several tanks in order to improve agriculture in the country, the people's opposition toward him was reduced.
+After the construction of the Minneriya reservoir, Mahasena was regarded as a god or deity, and was called Minneri Deviyo (God of Minneriya).
 After his death, a shrine was built for him near the Minneriya reservoir, the remains of which can be seen to this day.

-Mahasen died in 301, and with his death, the Mahavamsa written by the Buddhist Monk Mahanama also ends.
+Mahasena died in 301, and with his death, the Mahavamsa written by the Buddhist Monk Mahanama also ends.